IGVF-DACC/terra-billing-alert/README.md

 Create a new Google project (this is not Terra's auto-generated project).
 Use the same billing account on the new Google project.
 Go to [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) and create a new service account and grant it an owner level permission on the project.
 Make a new key JSON and store it securely on your computer.

-# How to register a service account to Terra
+# Register your service account to Terra

 Install Terra's FireCloud tools.
 ```bash